-The conceptual entry visual provides no detail on lighting or the proposed water features.
+The lighting plan provides four lighting fixtures.
+The proposed finish is bronze metallic.
+The lumen count ranges from 30 lumens to 155 lumens per fixture.
 Section 6-3-12 of the Town Code requires no landscape or accent or aesthetic lighting between the subdivision wall and the nearest street.
 This will be met, as no such lighting exists or is proposed along Scottsdale Road.
+The one exception might be the four uplight fixtures for the tree north and south of the entry drive nearest to Scottsdale Road.
 Safety and security lighting is restricted to the entry as part of the private roadway Special Use Permit.
 At other residential development entrances, limited landscape lighting has been permitted via the Special Use Permit process.

 The Special Use Permit Guidelines apply.
-Lighting guidelines include hooding and shielding of light fixtures, allowance for up lighting and pole lights, and maximum light levels of 5.0 foot-candles for entrance roadways and 0.5 foot-candles at the property line.
+Lighting guidelines include hooding and shielding of light fixtures, allowance for up lighting and pole lights, and maximum light levels of 5.0 foot-candles for entrance roadways and 0.5 footcandles at the property line.
+No photometric was provided to verify compliance.
+Consideration of a stipulation might be warranted to have the applicant provide a photometric prior to issuance of the Certificate of Occupancy on the first home or some other phase in the development.